 Top Down Communication Purpose

-Bottom-up communication stands out as one of the more powerful and transformative types of internal communication.
+Bottom-up communication is employee-to-leader and it stands out as one of the more powerful and transformative types of internal communication.
 Where traditional top-down methods disseminate messages from leaders to the broader workforce, bottom-up communication flips this dynamic, originating from the grassroots and flowing upward.

 Bottom-up communication is an open door for employees to voice their concerns, ideas, feedback, and opinions.
 Instead of just being passive recipients of information, employees actively contribute to the organization’s narrative.
 This form of communication is designed to be democratic, valuing each individual’s perspective, irrespective of their position in the corporate hierarchy.